computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 biases, we can cover more of the input domain.' %}

 So why don't we always write unconstrained input generators?
-This is because they are hard to design and implement.
+This is because they are hard to make.

 ## Cheat sheet